Colorado Revised Statute § 18-7-102 C.R.S. prohibits promotion of obscenity to a minor, which is knowingly:

-In this article, our Denver Colorado criminal defense lawyers will answer the following key questions:
+In this article, our Denver criminal defense lawyers will address the following key issues regarding the promotion of obscenity to a minor in Colorado law.

 - Appealing to sexual interests; and